jpakkane/capypdf/readme.md

 # CapyPDF

-This is a library for generating PDF files.
-It aims to be very low level.
+CapyPDF is a low level library for generating PDF files.
 It does not have its own document model, it merely exposes PDF primitives directly.

 ## Features

+- Aims to support all functionality available in PDF (eventually)
+- Reads PNG, JPEG and TIFF files
 - Fully color managed using [LittleCMS 2](https://littlecms.com/)
-- All fonts are embedded as subsets
 - Not implemented in C
 - Provides a plain C API for easy integration into scripting languages
-- Ships with a `ctypes` Python binding
+- Ships with a `ctypes` Python binding and a C++ wrapper header
 - Minimal dependencies

 ## Things the library does not do

 - Reading PDF files
 - Modifying PDF files
+- Cryptographic operations (i.e. document signing)
 - Supporting any other backend than PDF
 - Parsing any vector data files like SVG
 - Data conversions in general (apart from colorspaces)
-- Supporting PDF versions earlier than 1.7
+- Supporting PDF versions earlier than 1.7 (possibly PDF 2.0)

 ## API stability guarantees